johnsonchmatc/madisoncollege_ruby_on_rails/Labs/lab10.md

   * Region of Linode

 ###Notes:
-* If you make your github repository for labs private, you'll need to add "johnsonch" as a contributor to the repository so I can access it.
+* If you are sending emails, make sure that you configure the host in your production.rb file to have a config action mailer default url.